galaxyproject/galaxy-hub/src/events/2020-03-admin/index.md

 # Sponsors

 This workshop is generously supported by [ELIXIR Europe](https://elixir-europe.org/) and the [Barcelona Supercomputing Center](https://www.bsc.es/).
 And we mean *generously*.
-Registration will be very affordable.
+Registration is very affordable.